chrisl8/Witchazzan/README.md

 This is a multiplayer game with a back end server and front end game that runs in a web browser.

-All the source is MIT licensed, so you can use this to help make your own game and copy code as much as you like.

 The game exists in two parts:

 1. A Phaser 3 based JavaScript web front end.